sylvainbx/rust-book-fr/FRENCH/src/ch13-01-closures.md

 <!--
 The first time we call `example_closure` with the `String` value, the compiler infers the type of `x` and the return type of the closure to be `String`.
-Those types are then locked in to the closure in `example_closure`, and we get a type error if we try to use a different type with the same closure.
+Those types are then locked into the closure in `example_closure`, and we get a type error if we try to use a different type with the same closure.
 -->